 Basic statistical and measurement concepts utilized in testing and test interpretations in schools.
-Emphasis is also placed on the selection, administration, and interpretation of formal and informal assessment procedures that facilitate career, personal/social, and academic development for all students, including those with disabilities and who are English Language Learners, in school settings.
+Emphasis is also placed on the selection, administration, and interpretation of formal and informal assessment procedures that facilitate career, personal/social, and academic development in school settings.
 Prerequisite: None, though this course is limited to students in the School Counseling Program.